csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 Fun Facts:

 1. Ray Hung can easily get a 90+ exam grade with a 1-hour review.
-2. We have at least 2 students that knows how to solve a rubik's cube.
-Including one speed-cuber that can solve it in under 30 seconds consistently!
+2. We have at least 2 students that knows how to solve a Rubik's cube.
+Including one speed-cuber that can solve it in under 20 seconds consistently!
 3. We have 3 students that can play the piano.